sondreus/QuickReg/README.md

 </td>
 </tr>
 </table>
+Changing or adding specifications is faster in QuickReg, and the results are collected and presented in an easy to read table format instead of being offered one-after-the-other.

 We might also want robust standard errors or standard errors clustered at "group1":

-Base R: See this guide - <http://www.drewdimmery.com/robust-ses-in-r/>
+Base R: [See this guide by Drew Dimmery](http://www.drewdimmery.com/robust-ses-in-r/) (it involves specifying a custom function, and then passing fitted models throught the function one at a time).

-or use QuickReg with the option "robust.se = TRUE" or "cluster ='clustering variable'":
+QuickReg: simply select "robust.se = TRUE" or "cluster ='clustering variable'":

 ``` r
 # QuickReg